 Nowadays, you’ll see variations incorporating any white fish like halibut, sturgeon, cod, bass, or firm-fleshed fish such as eel, pike or even carp.
 Fancier versions might branch out with monkfish or even lobster and other shellfish like mussels or gray shrimp.
 If you see on the menu “Gentse Waterzooi van Tarbot” – this is simply waterzooi with turbot.

-It’s a stew where anything goes.
-This basic recipe for chicken waterzooi soup includes celery, carrots and potatoes but you can add whatever vegetable you like, from celeriac to leeks to fennel – you name it.
-The chicken broth is a mix of vegetable stock, egg yolks and cream, which combine to make a heartening soup.
+It’s a chicken stew where anything goes.
+This basic recipe for waterzooi soup includes celery, carrots and potatoes but you can add whatever vegetable you like, from celeriac to leeks to fennel – you name it.
+The chicken broth is a mix of vegetable stock, egg yolks and heavy cream, which combine to make a heartening soup.

 It’s Belgian comfort food at its finest.
 The perfect antidote to cold weather, waterzooi will warm you right up.
 Essentially, the recipe is simply cream, vegetables and chicken but it’s so rich in flavor it’s not hard to see why it’s endured the test of time.